rishikesh835/JS_projects/README.md

-September 8 2024  :- I have completed a email subscription September 8 2024  :- I have completed a password strength September 9 2024  :- I have completed a text to Speech
+September 8 2024  :- I have completed a email subscription September 8 2024  :- I have completed a password strength September 9 2024  :- I have completed a text to Speech September 9 2024  :- I have completed a Coming soon page